hcallen/playnite-import-emulator-vfs-games/README.md

 # playnite-import-emulator-vfs-games
-Script extension for Playnite to import RPCS3 and Vita3k games installed to the emulator virtual file system
+Script extension for [Playnite](https://playnite.link/) to import games installed to an emulators virtual file system.

+Currently only supports RPCS3 and Vita3k.